 Food safety risks from fishing and collecting shellfish

 Collect shellfish from safe areas.
 Cook properly

 We issue public health warnings for areas of the country when our testing shows shellfish contain biotoxins.

 Cooking shellfish doesn't always make them safe to eat

 Another health risk is that people often like to eat shellfish raw or lightly cooked.
 However, lightly cooking shellfish might not kill viruses and bacteria that they're storing.
 And no amount of cooking will destroy any biotoxins or other harmful chemicals that they might be storing.
-Make sure to cook them properly (and collect from a safe area).
+Make sure to cook shellfish properly and collect them from a safe area.